Workday/neht-graff/README.md

 and example relationships that can be expressed in the data base.
 To get examples like above you will need to add some more relationships using [cypher query language](https://neo4j.com/docs/cypher-refcard/current/).

-TODO Add detailed explanation for designing schema and uploading logs.

 2. Configure the following environment variables:

 |      Name      |                                    Expected Value                                   |